HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 curl https://raw.githubusercontent.com/lucyoa/kernel-exploits/master/README.md 2>/dev/null | grep "Kernels: " | cut -d ":" -f 2 | cut -d "<" -f 1 | tr -d "," | tr ' ' '\n' | grep -v "^\d\.\d$" | sort -u -r | tr '\n' ' '
 ```

-Tools that could help searching for kernel exploits are:
+Tools that could help to search for kernel exploits are:

 [linux-exploit-suggester.sh](https://github.com/mzet-/linux-exploit-suggester)\
 [linux-exploit-suggester2.pl](https://github.com/jondonas/linux-exploit-suggester-2)\
 [linuxprivchecker.py](http://www.securitysift.com/download/linuxprivchecker.py) (execute IN victim,only checks exploits for kernel 2.x)

-Always **search the kernel version in Google**, maybe your kernel version is wrote in some kernel exploit and then you will be sure that this exploit is valid.
+Always **search the kernel version in Google**, maybe your kernel version is written in some kernel exploit and then you will be sure that this exploit is valid.

 ### CVE-2016-5195 (DirtyCow)